And then he thought of his father ... Beacon Hill at the beginning of autumn ... Beacon Hill ...The landscape of his childhood. - Jonathan Coe

 Birdy (U.S., 1984)

 In Alan Parker's acclaimed drama, Matthew Modine stars as a traumatized Vietnam vet who thinks he's a bird and Nicolas Cage is the childhood friend enlisted to bring him back to reality.
 New to Blu-ray in the U.K on Powerhouse's indicator label, the film comes with an audio commentary by Parker and the British Film Institute's Justin Johnson; interviews with Modine (24 mins.), screenwriters Jack Behr and Sandy Kroopf (14 mins.) and, from 2000, the score's composer, Peter Gabriel of Genesis fame (7 mins.).
 There's also an appreciation of the novel's author William Wharton by filmmaker Keith Gordon (17 mins.); a trailer and image galleries.
 The major bonus is No Hard Feelings, a short that Parker made in 1976 (55 mins.).
-The booklet runs 48 pages.
+The illustrated booklet runs 48 pages.

 Young Winston (U.K., 1972)